tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    if CH2 contains the "encrypted_client_hello" extension but CH1 does not, then the server MUST abort the handshake with an "illegal_parameter" alert.
 1. Suppose the "encrypted_client_hello" extension is sent in both CH1 and CH2,
-   each extension having a well-formed ClientECH structure as its payload.
    If the configuration identifier (see {{ech-configuration}}) differs between CH1 and CH2, then the server MUST abort with an "illegal_parameter" alert.

 [[OPEN ISSUE: If the client-facing server implements stateless HRR, it has no way to send a cookie, short of as-yet-unspecified integration with the